chiaho903/js13k2017/README.md

 # js13k2017
 A game for the js13kGame competition.
-Use HTML, CSS and JavaScript to do the whole game.
+Use HTML, CSS and JavaScript to make the whole game.

 # Deep Inside
 Game URL: wait for upload to the js13k website.